gladstone-institutes/bioinformatics-participation/README.md

 - **Workshop**: Full workshop title and date
 - **User Agent**: Browser information (for fraud detection)

-### Staff Monitoring
+### 👥 Staff Monitoring

 **Access the Log:**
-- The Google Sheet is automatically created and shared with the Google account that deployed the script
+- The Google Sheet is automatically created in your Google Drive
 - Only you (and accounts you explicitly share with) can view the log
 - The sheet updates in real-time as certificates are generated

 **Fraud Detection Features:**
 - Timestamps help identify unusual generation patterns
-- Email addresses can be cross-referenced with actual workshop attendance
+- Email addresses can be cross-referenced with workshop attendance
 - Browser information helps identify automated/bot activity
 - Workshop dates help verify legitimate certificate requests

 **Regular Monitoring:**
 - Review the log weekly or after each workshop
 - Look for duplicate names/emails for the same workshop
-- Check for certificates generated outside of reasonable timeframes
+- Check for certificates generated outside reasonable timeframes
 - Verify email addresses match your workshop registration records

+### 🚨 Troubleshooting

+**If logging isn't working:**
+1. Check browser console for error messages
+2. Verify the GitHub Secret is set correctly
+3. Ensure GitHub Actions deployment completed successfully
+4. Test the Google Apps Script directly using the `testLogging` function

+**Common issues:**
+- **401 errors**: Redeploy Google Apps Script with correct permissions
+- **No config.json**: GitHub Actions may have failed - check the Actions tab
+- **Secret not found**: Verify the secret name is exactly `GOOGLE_SCRIPT_URL`

 ---